sheenugh/OperationTrueLoveSimpleWebpage/README.md

 # Operation: True Love Simple Webpage
-This repository is a simple webpage of the webtoon series Operation:True Love
+This repository contains a simple webpage of the webtoon series "Operation:True Love" using html and css.